Table of Contents

 The Two Witnesses

-A lamp is a symbol for the Word of God, “Your word is a lamp to my feet And a light to my path” (Psalm 119:105).
-When Zechariah saw two olive trees in vision, he asked the angel what they represent “Then he answered and spake unto me, saying, This is the word of the Lord” (Zechariah 4:6).
+A lamp is a symbol for the Word of God.
+David wrote, “Your word is a lamp to my feet And a light to my path” (Psalm 119:105).
+When Zechariah saw two olive trees in vision, he asked the angel what they represent.
+“Then he answered and spake unto me, saying, This is the word of the Lord” (Zechariah 4:6).
 The olive oil of the Spirit illuminates the lamp of God’s Word.
-The Word of God with the New and Old testaments are the two witnesses..
+Therefore, the Word of God with the New and Old testaments are the two witnesses.

 In the New Testament, we also have the witness of Moses and Elijah on the mount of transfiguration.
 And as if the endorsement of Moses and Elijah was not enough, the voice of the Almighty is heard saying, “This is My beloved Son, Hear Him” (Matthew 17:5).
 This way the Bible was fulfilled for it says, “In the mouth of two or three witnesses shall every word be established” (2 Corinthians 13:1).
 On the Mount, two humans redeemed by Christ testified that He is the Messiah, and the third is the voice of God Himself.